RealSense Camera Examples

 ./scripts/run_dev.sh

-6. Build the realsense_splitter and realsense2*
+6. Build the realsense_splitter package:

 cd /workspaces/isaac_ros-dev

-colcon build --symlink-install --packages-up-to-regex realsense*
+colcon build --symlink-install --packages-up-to realsense_splitter

 source install/setup.bash